ClickCease

 Why would an asset be placed in trust?

-There are several reasons a trust would be set up and assets transferred into it.
+There are several reasons to set up a trust and transfer assets into it.
 For instance, if a property is left to minors, it can be placed in a trust until they’re adults.
 Some people use trusts as a shield against Inheritance Tax, although the practice isn’t as common as it was several years ago.

 Get expert help from a trust loan broker